Maha govt reduces security of ex-CM Fadnavis, Raj Thackeray | Politics

 Maha govt reduces security of ex-CM Fadnavis, Raj Thackeray

-State BJP spokesman Keshav Upadhya termed it as''vendetta politics'', while former chief minister Fadnavis saidthis would not impact his plans to travel and meet people.
+State BJP spokesman Keshav Upadhye termed it as vendetta politics'', while former chief minister Fadnavis said this would not impact his plans to travel and meet people.

 Former Uttar Pradesh governor Ram Naik will now get'Y' cover instead of 'Y-plus'.